Articles

 Stopping treatment with SSRIs

-SSRIs aren't addictive.
-However, stopping antidepressant treatment abruptly or missing several doses can cause withdrawal-like symptoms.
+SSRIs aren't habit-forming.
+However, stopping antidepressant treatment suddenly or missing several doses can cause withdrawal-like symptoms.
 This is sometimes called discontinuation syndrome.
-Work with your doctor to gradually and safely decrease your dose.
+Work with your healthcare professional to slowly and safely lower your dose.

 Withdrawal-like symptoms can include: